wandevs/wandevs.org/docs/using-the-console.md

 ---

-The console is a simple command line interface for interacting with your Wanchain node and the Wanchain network.
-The console is intended to only be used for testing or making simple manual transactions.
-That is, a Dapp would not interact with the Wanchain node through the console, but instead would use an RPC interface.
-Nevertheless, the console can be very useful for development.
+The console is a simple command line interface for interacting with your Wanchain node and the Wanchain network, intended to be used for testing or making simple manual transactions.
+The console can be very useful when developing as it gives you a way to quickly make one-off commands.

 There are two ways to start up a console: either start `gwan` with the `console` option, or use the `attach` command to attach to an already existing